fooock/dca-cefi/README.md

 This second strategy will use a total of `20 BUSD` to buy `BTC` from Bitso.

->Note that our strategy will interact with two exchanges, so we need to create the required API keys and
->secrets to be able to recover information from our account.
+## Exchange keys

+To be able to create orders in the selected exchanges you need to create your API keys and secrets.
+This is something that needs to be kept private, that's why you need to define it in a separate file from the strategy.
+Based on the exchange, the method can be different, so check your Exchange documentation.

 In order to define the keys used by the exchanges we need to define it using a predefined format, the exchange name as a key and `apiKey` and `secret` with the values provided by the exchange.
 For example: